diwu1990/UnarySim/sw/README.md

 This directory contains the required components for cycle-accurate software simulation for _**Unary Computing**_.
 UnarySim is based on [PyTorch](https://pytorch.org/), a deep learning framework from Facebook,such that the simulation can be done on either CPU or GPU efficiently.

-The components for simulation include
+The components included in this simulatior include
 1. _**Bit Stream Manipulation**_
 2. _**Unary Computing Kernel**_
 3. _**Performance Metric**_

 Among those, components in _**Bit Stream Manipulation**_ and _**Unary Computing Kernel**_ can pysically exist in real hardware, while those from _**Performance Metric**_ is usually for performance analysis.

+## Prerequisite
+1. PyTorch version >= 1.0
+2. Python version >= 3.0

 ## Data Representation
 UnarySim has five categories of data, with each having preferred data type in PyTorch.